 When it comes to getting a divorce, what you do to prepare for the case is almost as important as what you do during the case itself.
-While you may find that there are aspects to a divorce that she ultimately experiences that were unpredictable I can tell you that making sure that you are prepared for a case is as important as many of the things you do once the case has already begun.
-With that said, I would like to share with you some of my thoughts on how to adequately prepare for your divorce from the perspective of additional items that you may purchase to make the divorce easier for you or for anyone you know who is going through a divorce.
+While you may find that there are aspects to a divorce that she ultimately experiences that were unpredictable, I can tell you that making sure that you are prepared for a case is as important as many of the things you do once the case has already begun.
+With that said, I would like to share with you some of my thoughts on how to adequately prepare for your divorce from the perspective of additional items that you may purchase to make the divorce easier for you or anyone you know who is going through a divorce.

 For starters, one thing that I would point out is that your divorce may be quite a bit different than your friend or neighbor's case.
-This doesn't mean that their perspective is for that you cannot rely upon what that person has to tell you about their experiences or what you are likely to experience.
+This doesn't mean that their perspective is that you cannot rely upon what that person has to tell you about their experiences or what you are likely to experience.
 All it means is that you need to be who you ask about divorce and be aware that their circumstances may differ somewhat from your own.

 Gift #1: a yellow legal pad

 This may seem like a redundant gift, but I can tell you that it is important on levels you may not understand.
 Yes, a yellow legal pad is not something that is expensive and is not something rare.
 But as a practicing attorney, I can tell you that I've gotten more use out of a yellow legal pad than just about any other piece of office supplies, fancy equipment, or anything else.
 Still, I have been able to utilize my years as an attorney.
 The fact is that the legal pad is ubiquitous with practicing law, just as an orange ball is in playing basketball.
 I can't imagine an attorney practicing law without one.